nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-   	   _that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored, and the source entity for the two independently-sequenced_ `file` _outputs could be modeled as a single Level 1_ `biosample`.
+   	   _that produces multiple_ `file` _s: if, e.g., a single library prep were to be divided in two, with each portion amplified separately and then sequenced under separate conditions, then the final separation and amplification processes could reasonably be ignored (for the purpose of meeting C2M2 Level 1 modeling criteria), and the source entity for the two independently-sequenced_ `file` _outputs could be modeled as a single Level 1_ `biosample`.
-      * _CFDE staff will be available to help navigate any complexity encountered when establishing a map between native DCC sample metadata and the C2M2 Level 1_ `biosample` _structure._
+      * _CFDE staff will be available to help navigate any complexity encountered when establishing a map between the native details of DCC sample metadata and the approximation that is the C2M2 Level 1_ `biosample` _structure._
    * `subject` _introduced (also cf. below, §"Common fields" and §"Taxonomy and the `subject` entity")_
       * _The Level 1_ `subject` _entity is a generic container meant to represent any biological entity from which a Level 1_ `biosample` _can be generated (apart from other_ `biosample` _s)_